vippsas/vipps-login-api/vipps-login-api-faq.md

 Yes.
 If the `redirect_url` is using a custom URL scheme, such as `myapp://`, a path is required: `myapp://path-to-something`.

-## Can we change the name that appears in customer's Vipps app under `Login and Access`?
+## Can we change the name that appears in customer's app under `Login and Access`?

-The name which is displayed in the app is the name of the sales unit.
+The name which is displayed in the customer's Vipps or MobilePay app is the name of the sales unit.
 You can change it yourself on [portal.vipps.no](https://portal.vipps.no/).
 Press  *rediger* (*edit*) under *salgsstedsinfo* (*sales unit information*) and change to the desired name.